jfrog/terraform-provider-artifactory/docs/resources/managed_user.md

 Unlike `artifactory_unmanaged_user` and `artifactory_user`, the `password` attribute is required and cannot be empty.
 Consider using a separate provider to generate and manage passwords.

 ~> The password is stored in the Terraform state file.
-Make sure you secure it.
+Make sure you secure it, please refer to the official [Terraform documentation](https://developer.hashicorp.com/terraform/language/state/sensitive-data).

 ## Example Usage